KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Actions.md

 # Understanding Actions

-This article describes the KeyboardKit action model and how to use it.
+This article describes the KeyboardKit action engine and how to use it.

 ## Keyboard actions